 - MRI scans to check for nerve root compression

-What are the Treatment Options for Nerve Compression?
+What’s the Treatment Options for Nerve Compression?

 Treatment for nerve compression mostly involves non-surgical procedures but may require surgery in severe cases.
 Non-surgical treatment options for nerve compression may include: